-(1) Tires and batteries;

-(2) Any part or component of the trailer that was not manufactured or installed by Airstream;

-(3) Normal deterioration due to wear or exposure, including but not limited to rust and cosmetic blemishes;

-(4) Normal maintenance and service items, including but not limited to light bulbs, fuses, lubricants, sealants and seals, slideout adjustments, door adjustments, and awing tension;

-(5) After-market equipment or accessories installed on the trailer after completion of manufacture by Airstream, or any defects or damage caused by such items;

-(6) Defects or damage caused by, in whole or in part, or in any way related to:
+- Tires, batteries, stereo, television, range/stove, furnace, refrigerator, water heater, microwave, generator, slide-out mechanisms, and other materials, parts and components warranted by persons or entities other than Airstream.
+Please refer to the warranties of component manufacturers for terms and conditions of coverage; - Any part or component of the trailer that was not manufactured or installed by Airstream; - Normal deterioration due to wear or exposure, including but not limited to rust, corrosion, oxidation, and cosmetic blemishes; - Normal maintenance and service items, including but not limited to light bulbs, fuses, lubricants, sealants and seals, slideout adjustments, door adjustments, and awning tension; - After-market equipment or accessories installed on the trailer after completion of manufacture by Airstream, or any defects or damage caused by such items; - Trailers not purchased through an authorized dealer of Airstream trailers, and trailers purchased directly or indirectly through auction, salvage, repossession, or other non-customary sale means; - 7.
+Defects or damage caused by, in whole or in part, or in any way related to:

 a.
-Accidents, misuse, or negligence.
+Accidents, misuse (including off-road use), or negligence.